Historic single level spanish home in santa barbara, ca | jeff doubét | creating spanish style homes® | jeff doubét | creating spanish style homes®

 AFTER Photo: Everything turned out beautifully.
 Their team opted out of the plaster door surround idea, and went with a taller front door.
 Their general contractor and interior designer added a lot of their own personal touches throughout the project.
 As a collaborative team, everyone contributed wonderful ideas and talent.
 Together we created a very special home.

-Building Classic Santa Barbara Spanish style Homes
+Building Classic Santa Barbara Historic Spanish style Homes

 Historically, local Santa Barbara Spanish homes were made with two coats of exterior plaster and then painted.
 This was the technique used in this renovation.
 Other traditional details include incorporating terra cotta clay pipe attic vents, Tecate clay patio tiles and Spanish deco tiles.
 This small front yard landscape design included olive trees and a flagstone gravel pathway.